Scientific name: Chondrilla juncea

 What Is It?

-Rush skeletonweed is a dandelion-like perennial weed that is native to Eurasia.
-It thrives in sunny areas with dry, sandy to gravelly soils.
-Its taproots can grow over 8 feet deep, making it difficult to remove.
-It can propagate through its numerous seeds, lateral-growing roots that can sprout new plants, and broken fragments of roots.
+Rush skeletonweed (Chondrilla juncea) is a dandelion-like noxious weed that is native to Eurasia and completes its life cycle after multiple years.
+It thrives in sunny areas with dry, sandy to gravelly soil.
+Its woody root can grow more than eight feet deep, making it difficult to remove.
+It spreads by numerous seeds, lateral-growing roots that can grow new plants, and broken root fragments.

 Is It Here Yet?